freeCodeCamp/freeCodeCamp/guide/english/wordpress/index.md

 Whether it's page transitions or a customized contact form, WordPress users are only a few clicks away from building a website.

+WordPress users can pick one of two flawors:
+* WordPress.org -  here you can download WordPress softwear and you will have to hosted your blog or website on your own.
+* WordPress.com -  here you can sign up for WordPress hosting service, it's free with limited futures, you will have to pay for advenced functionality.
+No need to download any softwear, your blog or website will be hosted by WordPress.com

 ### More Information

 - [WordPress Codex: the online manual](https://codex.wordpress.org/)